If I Forget Thee, Jerusalem: Cultural allusions

 Argentine writer Jorge Luis Borges translated the complete novel into Spanish as Las palmeras salvajes (1940).
-The Wild Palms is quoted in Jean-Luc Godard's 1959 film, Breathless ("À bout de souffle"), when Patricia claims to prefer to take "grief rather than nothing"; the same quote is cited in the 1986 John Hughes comedy Ferris Bueller's Day Off, when Principal Rooney "consoles" Sloan while waiting in front of the school.
+The Wild Palms is quoted in Jean-Luc Godard's 1960 film, Breathless ("À bout de souffle"), when Patricia claims to prefer to take "grief rather than nothing"; the same quote is cited in the 1986 John Hughes comedy Ferris Bueller's Day Off, when Principal Rooney "consoles" Sloan while waiting in front of the school.
 It also appears in the movie Im Lauf der Zeit, 1976, by Wim Wenders, in which one of the protagonists, a truckdriver, is reading his paperback copy of the book every now and then, and in the movie Perfect Days, 2023, also by Wim Wenders.
 Agnès Varda claimed in her film The Beaches of Agnès that the structure of Faulkner's novel directly inspired her first feature, La Pointe Courte.
-A copy of "The Wild Palms" appears on a bookshelf belonging to the protagonist in the 1999 movie "Ghost Dog."
+A copy of The Wild Palms appears on a bookshelf belonging to the protagonist in the 1999 movie Ghost Dog.
+In Alain Cavalier's La Chamade, an adaptation of the Françoise Sagan novel, Lucille (played by Catherine Deneuve) reads from the French translation Les Palmiers sauvages.